stward/manpacks/README.md

 # manpacks
 Manpacks front page - built with expressjs

-To get this app running, have express.js installed, run npm install from the root directory, and then "npm start" from the console.
+To get this app running, have express.js and mongodb installed, run npm install from the root directory, and then "npm start" from the console.
 The app runs entirely using express.js, with some backend connection to a MongoDB database.

 Notes: